 Commonwealth Care Alliance (CCA)

 Health Safety Net

 CMN Global Inc.

-pediatric international patients, Dana-Farber coordinates services with Boston Children's Hospital through their International Health Services.
-Both of these offices
+For pediatric international patients, Dana-Farber coordinates services with Boston Children's Hospital through their International Health Services.
+Both of these offices ensure

-ensure that patients are clinically appropriate for services, assist in the coordination of travel and logistical details, and prepare financial and billing arrangements, including detailed estimates and consolidation of invoices from various care
+that patients are clinically appropriate for services, assist in the coordination of travel and logistical details, and prepare financial and billing arrangements, including detailed estimates and consolidation of invoices from various care providers.

 *These payers have a small number of products that limit access to certain facilities; please check with your insurance company to verify coverage.